afterpay/sdk-ios/README.md

 Given the above, when clicking the more info "link", the modal that opens will be white in the current locale as set in configuration.

 #### Modal Link Style Options
-An value that can be set on `moreInfoOptions` either when initialised or as a setter.
+A value that can be set on `moreInfoOptions` either when initialised or as a setter.
 Setting this is optional and is of type `ModalLinkStyle`.

 Available values are `circledInfoIcon`, `moreInfoText`, `learnMoreText` `circledQuestionIcon` `circledLogo` `custom` `none`.
 `circledInfoIcon` is the default & `none` will remove the link all together.